 - Controlling one’s own emotions (e.g. breathing, “Take 10,” or other methods)

 - Speaking up against violence even if you are not the target

 - Teachers modeling effective boundary setting/assertive skills–setting clear expectations, giving supportive and effective feedback

 - Opportunities to practice boundary setting skills in the group, with partners, or with an instructor

 c.
 Concrete tools, includes:

-Frame use of physical tools within the ethic that "The greatest compassion (towards self and others) yields the least harm."
+Frame the use of physical tools within the ethic that “The greatest compassion (towards self and others) yields the least harm.”